Patrick Star: Role in SpongeBob SquarePants

 Patrick is the ignorant but humorous best friend of SpongeBob SquarePants.
 He is portrayed as being an overweight pink starfish, who serves as the village idiot of the underwater city of Bikini Bottom.
 Patrick gets dumber throughout the series and has been shown to make many ludicrous mistakes.
 Despite this, he has occasionally been portrayed as a savant, with articulate observance to certain subjects in specific detail.
 However, he always reverts quickly back to his usual, unintelligent self after displaying a moment of wisdom.
 He holds no form of occupation except for several very brief stints working at the Krusty Krab and at the Chum Bucket in a variety of positions, and mostly spends his time either clowning around with SpongeBob, catching jellyfish with him, or lounging beneath the rock under which he resides.

+According to Kya Buller from Tyla, Patrick's house can be described as a visual pun on the phrase "living under a rock", since Patrick is a dim-witted character who is oblivious to common knowledge.
+Moreover, his residence also has a basis in marine biology, since some species of starfish do live under rocks in order to avoid predators and also to wait for their prey.

 At home, Patrick is usually depicted either sleeping, watching TV, or engaged in the "art of doing nothing", at which he is an expert.
 All the furnishings in the space under his rock are made of sand, and Patrick can simply opt to quickly build up furniture as needed; even so, his living space is sparse and contains only the barest essentials.
 Aside from his best friend SpongeBob, who is often impressed by Patrick's capacity to come up with naïve yet genius plans or solutions, Patrick frequently irritates those around him and is confounded by the simplest of questions or subjects.
 The characters of Mr. Krabs and Squidward have no patience for Patrick's stupidity, and the former does not pay him much regard; Clancy Brown, who provides Mr. Krabs' voice, said, "The only person that he [Mr. Krabs] doesn't hire is Patrick because Patrick is just too stupid to work for nothing."
 Sandy often gets annoyed by Patrick, but still sees him as a friend.